PITTSBURGH, PA 15251-2203

 Commercial / Residential Annual Permit Renewal Fee: $25

-The alarm ordinance is posted online on this website - Arlington County Code, Chapter 33
+The alarm ordinances are posted online on this website - Arlington County Code, Chapter 33 and 8.1-12

-A false alarm response fee shall be assessed against the alarm user for false alarm responses in excess of two (2) in a twelve (12) month calculation period, in accordance with the following false alarm response fee schedule:
+A false security alarm response fee shall be assessed against the alarm user for false alarm responses in excess of two (2) during a twelve (12) month permit term.

 False Alarm Fee False Alarm Fee